charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

 ---
 layout: post
-title: "What I Wish I'd Known About the Terminal"
+title: "What I wish I'd known about the terminal"
 tagline: From Day One
 description: ""
 category: